...

 • Dr. Sogol Shams (PhD, RCC)

-3. Obsessive Compulsive Disease (OCD)
+3. Obsessive Compulsive Disorder (OCD)

 OCD is one of the key issues that requires Cognitive behavioral therapy.
 CBT is involved in managing the intrusive thoughts and rituals that an individual has developed over time.
-CBT will help you understand what leads to symptoms of obsessive-compulsive disease.
+CBT will help you understand what leads to symptoms of obsessive-compulsive disorder.

 If you are suffering from OCD, then here are some therapists who can help you get rid of it: